cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 ==================== ===
 **canonical name**   The name used to refer to the real world entity.
 Textual similarity with the canonical name is one of the primary factors of entity resolution.

-**unique id**        A unique identifier (optional).
-If a corresponding entry exists in the Knowledge Base, this id should be the same as the KB document id.
-In cases where there are no corresponding documents in the Knowledge Base and there are no duplicate canonical names, an id is not needed.
+**unique ID**        A unique identifier (optional).
+If a corresponding entry exists in the Knowledge Base, this ID should be the same as the KB document ID.
+In cases where there are no corresponding documents in the Knowledge Base and there are no duplicate canonical names, an ID is not needed.

 **whitelist**        A list of synonyms.
 The whitelist is the most important component of the entity mapping file, because it allows the resolver to consistently resolve to a given entity that it is often referred to by different terms.
 Textual similarity with synonyms in the whitelist is one of the primary factors of entity resolution.